wejgaard/HolonEForth/README.md

 HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.

-#### src/holoncode.tcl
+#### HolonCode/holoncode.tcl

-This is the project source code, copied from the HolonCode repository.
+This is the projects code, copied from the HolonCode repository.

 #### HolonEForth.hdb